Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 | Self-consumption with storage + heat pump / electric car | 75–90% | very high |

-In practice, the switch requires a meter replacement: the old one-way feed-in meter is replaced with a bidirectional meter.
+In practice, the conversion requires a meter replacement: the old one-way feed-in meter is replaced with a bidirectional meter.
 This is a relatively simple procedure—a specialized contractor typically needs 2 to 10 hours to work on the meter cabinet.
-It is important to also report the change in the market master data registry.
+It is important to also report the conversion in the market master data registry.
 Insurance coverage and the system status check should also be updated.

-Costs of the conversion: In order to use the solar power generated for your own consumption, the photovoltaic system must be technically converted to self-consumption—typically at a cost of at least €200 for the meter replacement and the associated electrical installation.
+Costs of the conversion: In order to use the solar power you generate yourself, the photovoltaic system must be technically converted to self-consumption—which typically costs at least €200 for the meter replacement and the associated electrical installation.
 If additional modifications to the meter cabinet or a new smart meter are required, the cost can quickly rise to between €500 and €1,000.
 With significant self-consumption, this one-time investment typically pays for itself within the first year through the savings on electricity costs.

-A battery storage retrofit will typically cost between €700 and €1,000 per kWh of usable capacity in 2026—meaning a 10-kWh storage system will cost around €7,000 to €10,000.
+In 2026, a battery storage retrofit will typically cost between €700 and €1,000 per kWh of usable capacity—so for a 10-kWh storage system, the cost will be around €7,000 to €10,000.
 The payback period depends on self-consumption patterns; for households with a heat pump or electric car, 8 to 12 years is realistic.
-According to BloombergNEF, stationary lithium-ion storage prices will have fallen by 45% by 2025 (to $70/kWh at the pack level), with end-user prices following with a delay—those who are flexible can wait for further price reductions.
+According to BloombergNEF, stationary lithium-ion storage systems will have fallen in price by 45% by 2025 (to $70/kWh at the pack level), though end-user prices will lag behind—those who are flexible can wait for further price reductions.
+Our page on installing your own PV system for your business provides an overview for businesses.

-Repowering involves replacing an old system with a modern, higher-output PV system.
+Repowering means replacing the old system with a modern, higher-output PV system.
 The same roof area can generate up to twice as much electricity—and the new system begins a fresh 20-year EEG feed-in tariff period based on the current EEG feed-in rates.
-Current rates (February through July 2026): 7.78 ct/kWh for surplus feed-in, 12.34 ct/kWh for full feed-in — guaranteed for 20 years in each case.
+Current rates effective August 1, 2026: 7.70 ct/kWh for surplus feed-in, 12.22 ct/kWh for full feed-in—each guaranteed for 20 years.
+Full details can be found in our guide to EEG feed-in tariffs for 2026.

 When is it worth switching to the new system?